alucryd/oxyromon/README.md

 Generate M3U playlists for multi-disc games

 This will generate playlists to be able to swap discs from within RetroArch.
 Limited to Redump only.
+The playlist information is also used to determine parents if you enable the CHD parents feature.

 Note: `sort-roms` will move them accordingly but if you use `convert-roms` you will need to run this command again at the moment.